sez11a/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/10-activating-liferay-dxp-using-lcs.markdown

     [Click here](/discover/deployment/-/knowledge_base/7-0/using-lcs#using-environment-tokens)
     for more information on environment tokens.

-6. Shut down your @product@ instance if it's running.
+6. Shut down your DXP instance if it's running.
 Place the token file in your instance's `[Liferay_Home]/data` folder, and then start the instance.
-On startup, the LCS client app uses the environment token to activate your @product@ instance in the LCS environment that corresponds to the token.
+On startup, the LCS client app uses the environment token to activate your DXP instance in the LCS environment that corresponds to the token.

 7. Celebrate!
-Your @product@ server is activated and connected to LCS.
+Your DXP server is activated and connected to LCS.

-In your @product@ instance, you can view your LCS connection status in the LCS client app.
+In your DXP instance, you can view your LCS connection status in the LCS client app.
 Access the client by clicking *Control Panel* &rarr; *Configuration* &rarr; *Liferay Connected Services*.
-Note that you can change which LCS services are enabled for your @product@ instance by clicking the *Configure Services* link.
+Note that you can change which LCS services are enabled for your DXP instance by clicking the *Configure Services* link.

 Here's a full description of what a connected LCS client app displays:

 - **Connection Uptime:** The duration of the client's connection with LCS.
 - **Last Message Received:** The time the latest message was received from LCS.
-- **Services:** The LCS services enabled for this @product@ instance.
-Note that all
-  @product@ instances that connect to the same LCS environment must use the same set of LCS services.
+- **Services:** The LCS services enabled for this DXP instance.
+Note that all DXP instances that connect to the same LCS environment must use the same set of LCS services.
 LCS services can't be enabled on an instance-by-instance basis.
 - **Project Home:** This link takes you to this server's LCS project.